 For many e-commerce businesses, the first order a customer places is not profitable for the company, and it may take several orders to repay the cost of acquiring them.
 For example, a company has a contribution margin before marketing of $10 per order and it costs $20 to acquire a new customer.
 In this case, it would take two orders to “pay back” the customer acquisition cost.

 It should be noted that a major assumption is that no money is spent to reacquire that same customer in the future.
 This can be a challenging assumption to make, as repeat customers may click on paid ads when they come back to make future orders.

 We cover the nuances of Payback in more detail in our startup valuation metrics and financial modeling course.

-The viral coefficient represents the degree of exponential growth a company experiences by looking the number of invitations or referrals sent per user, the conversion rate of those invitations, and the total number of current users.
+The viral coefficient represents the degree of exponential growth a company experiences by looking at the number of invitations or referrals sent per user, the conversion rate of those invitations, and the total number of current users.

-The higher the number the better, all else being equal.
+The higher the number, the better, all else being equal.

 We hope this has been a helpful guide to e-commerce and internet valuation metrics.
 In order to continue expanding your knowledge startup valuations, we highly recommend the following free resources: